Skip to main content

 Manually export issues to GitHub

-Automatically create Github issues
+Automatically create GitHub issues

-Head to Settings > Integrations > GitHub and check the checkbox next to "Automatically create issues for Low/Medium/High/Critical severity threats and above".
-You can also choose the severity filter for the issues you want to export to GitLab.
+Head to Settings > Integrations > GitHub and choose the option for the issues you want to export to GitHub.

 Troubleshooting